thunderavi/Own-Linked-List/README.md

 # Own-Linked-List
-A own coded Linked List
+A own coded Linked List and Arrays with more things